Estonian Apple Cake

 • Cinnamon Estonian Apple Cake is definitely cinnamon-y, that's because there's cinnamon in the cake itself but even more importantly in the crisp topping.
 Instead of cinnamon, you might use ginger (it's good with pears) or two long-time favorite Penzey's spice blends, one called "baking spice" and another called "cake spice".

-• Apples Estonian Apple Cake uses an entire pound of apples, so much apple you might wonder if it's too much.
+• Apples Estonian Apple Cake uses an entire pound of apples, with so much apple you might wonder if it's too much.
 It's not!
 Do peel and chop the apples into small bits.
 Could you use a mix of apples?
 Of course, that's a favorite trick when making American Apple Pie.
 I've also baked Estonian Apple Cake with ripe pears, very good!

 • Crisp Topping (Butter, Flour, More Cinnamon and Cold Butter) The topping is crisp and crackly, I just love it!
 Be sure to start with cold butter.
 If you start with warm butter or yikes, melt it, you'll end up with a greasy mess on top instead of a crisp, cinnamon-y crumb topping.

 • That's it!
-You could make this right now, am I right/!
+You could make this right now, am I right?!

 Which Apples Are Best in Apple Cake?